-Heather Straka’s insightful explorations into perceptions of socio-political and cultural lives have created a significant body of compelling and controversial work.
-Straka demonstrates technical control of her medium and coupled with a finely modulated handling of her contentious subject matter, she deftly questions tradition, challenges the politically correct, and subverts expectations.
+Heather Straka’s deep explorations into perceptions of socio-political and cultural lives have created a significant body of compelling and controversial work in painting and photography.
+Always prescient, the wittily observant Straka surfs the cultural pulse of contentious matters, deftly questioning tradition, challenging the politically correct, and subverting stereotypes.

 Her Maori Chiefs series of adjusted portraits by Victorian artists, adorned with religious, political and cross-cultural references, caused some outrage in New Zealand.
 Straka engages with such debate as a meaningful part of her practice.
 Her Asian Girl series slyly referenced western perceptions of art, authenticity and authorship as she commissioned 51 replicas of her own painting from Chinese artisans working in the Dafen Oil Painting Village in the Longgang District of Shenzhen, China.
-Straka’s recent Burqa series again confounds stereotypical readings of particular cultural practices.
-Western notions of women oppressed by the material layering concealing their being are undone by the sexuality and freedom of the tattooed body below the direct and sensual gaze.
+Straka’s Burqa series confounds stereotypical readings of particular cultural practices: Western notions of women oppressed by the material layering concealing their being are complicated by the sexuality and freedom of the tattooed body revealed below the direct and sensual gaze.

 Since the turn of the century Straka has been awarded several scholarships and residencies.
-In 2002 she was presented the Pierce Low Award for Excellence in Painting from the Royal Overseas League, London.
-Straka was awarded New Zealand’s esteemed Frances Hodgkins Fellowship in 2008, and the William Hodges Fellowship in 2011.
-Her exhibition history spans two decades and her work is held in all of New Zealand’s major public collections.
+In 2002 she was presented the Pierce Lowe Award for Excellence in Painting from the Royal Overseas League, London; she was awarded New Zealand’s esteemed Frances Hodgkins Fellowship in 2008; and in 2011 was awarded the William Hodges Fellowship.
+Her exhibition history spans decades and her work is held in all of New Zealand’s major public collections.

 Straka lives and works in Auckland, New Zealand.